Yes, borrowing against your home is a common. Here are three main ways that you can do it:

-Which ever you choose remember you are putting your home forward as a guarantee that you will repay the money you have borrowed in full and on time.
+For all these options you are putting forward your home as a guarantee that you will repay the money you borrow in full and on time.
 This means that you could lose your home if you are unable to repay the loan.

 The main drawback is that you are putting your property at risk.